December 21, 2021

 So you’ve squirreled away a nice chunk of money and you’re ready to hang up your work cap, then hit the beach or climb into the driver’s seat of that RV.
 Can you dip into that IRA account right away?
 It depends.

-You can start taking out money from a Traditional IRA once you’re 59½-years-old.
+You can start taking out money from a traditional IRA once you’re 59½-years-old.
 When you make a withdrawal, you’ll just have to pay income tax on it.
 Of course, you could take funds out earlier – but you’ll likely get hit with a tax bill plus a 10% penalty.
-There are also rules about making required withdrawals every year once you’re 72.
+There are also rules about making required minimum distributions every year once you’re 72 (for more details, see IRS Topic: Required Minimum Distrbutions).

 The IRS has a cap on how much you can sock away in retirement accounts.
-In 2021, the annual limit for Traditional IRAs is $6,000 or $7,000 for savers age 50 and above.
+In 2021 and 2022, the annual limit for traditional IRAs is $6,000 or $7,000 for savers age 50 and above.

 Fun fact: This type of retirement account was named after former Senator William V. Roth, Jr., from Delaware.
 And the name isn’t the only difference.
 Here’s how Roth IRAs compare: